western/http-here/README.md

 ## File encrypt

 > [!IMPORTANT]
 > Be careful.
-If you download file with WRONG password, it file will be contain MESS bytes
+If you download `.crypt` file with WRONG password, it file will be contain MESS bytes

 <p align="center">
     <img src="https://github.com/western/http-here/blob/dev/doc/code_to_encrypt2.png?raw=true"  >